 Research suggests that you keep videos to between 6-9 minutes to ensure the greatest level of student engagement and to reduce cognitive load.
 While research shows that multi-source video has some significant benefits, it also involved greater production effort.
 Starting with a narrated presentation or simple webcam recording is recommended first, with a migration to a multi-source video once content has stabilized and you have greater experience with creating video later.

-With regard to the creation of narrated presentations (screen-captured slides with audio narration), the recommended tools are PowerPoint for creating a narrated presentation to deliver content to students; Kaltura for storing the content, and Canvas for delivering content to students.
+With regard to the creation of narrated presentations (screen-captured slides with audio narration), the recommended tools are Microsoft PowerPoint for creating a narrated presentation to deliver content to students; Kaltura for storing the content, and Canvas for delivering content to students.
 Kaltura Machine Captioning is also available to make recorded content accessible.
 Kaltura Interactive Quiz Video can be used to insert questions into presentations.
 This approach might help increase recall and transfer of learning.
 Be aware, however, that Canvas grade book integration to quiz results is not completely reliable.
 Guides can be found for creating narrated presentations for Mac and Windows users.